pistacheio/pistache/pistache.io/docs/routing.md

 A callback can either be a non-static free or member function.
 For member functions, a pointer to the corresponding instance must be passed to the Routes::bind function so that the router knows on which instance to invoke the member function.

 The first parameter of the callback is `Rest::Request` and not an `Http::Request`.
-A `Rest::Request` is an `Http::Request` will additional functions.
+A `Rest::Request` is an `Http::Request` with additional functions.
 Named and splat parameters are for example retrieved through this object:

 ```cpp
 void UsersApi::getUserId(const Rest::Request& request, Http::ResponseWriter response) {